Boy gives up Disney birthday trip to feed Dorian evacuees

 Living by that motto, Bell stood along Highway 125 in Allendale with two handcrafted signs on each end of the highway to make sure he got evacuees attention.
 He served nearly 100 evacuees.

-“Want me to pray for you,” says Jermaine a family of evacuees.
+“Want me to pray for you?”
+Jermaine asked a family of evacuees.

-“He actually even prayed for a family while they were here in reference to their house being okay when they got back, so that was really tear dropping,” says Aretha Grant, Jermaine’s Grandmother.
+“He actually even prayed for a family while they were here in reference to their house being okay when they got back, so that was really tear dropping,” said Grant.

 Grant wants her grandson to see how blessed he is to be a blessing to evacuees during these tough times.

 “They weren’t able to take everything.
-So just knowing that they couldn’t take everything and we were able to have a house, so that’s the blessed part that he should be thankful for and get out of it.” says Aretha.”
+So just knowing that they couldn’t take everything and we were able to have a house, so that’s the blessed part that he should be thankful for and get out of it.” said Aretha.

 Bell hopes when Hurricane Dorian is over, his birthday celebration can still continue.

-“Go Animal Kingdom and see lots of lions and have a Lion King party,” says Jermaine.
+“Go Animal Kingdom and see lots of lions and have a Lion King party,”said Jermaine.